-Successful applicants to the Master of Science degree program in Criminal Justice must have earned a baccalaureate degree from an accredited college or university, with a minimum grade point average of 2.75 on a 4.0 scale.
-In addition, applicants must provide scores from either the Graduate Record Examinations (GRE) general section, or the Miller Analogies Test (MAT) and two letters of recommendation from individuals able to speak to the academic abilities of the applicant.
-Finally, applicants must submit an essay describing their career goals and how earning a Master of Science degree in Criminal Justice will help them achieve their goals.
+Master of Science in Criminal Justice.
+Thesis Option

+Undergraduate degree from accredited institution.
+Minimum GPA of 2.75 on 4.0 scale.
+Provide scores from either the GRE general section or the Miller Analogies Test (MAT).
+Two letters of recommendation from individuals able to speak to applicant's academic abilities.
+Essay describing applicant's career goals and how earning a Master of Science degree in Criminal Justice will help them achieve their goals.
+Submit transcripts of all undergraduate institutions attended.
 Please refer to the Admissions section of this catalog for additional application information.